pubkey/rxdb/orga/before-next-major.md

 This list contains things that have to be done but will create breaking changes.

+- Move `pouchdb-server` to devDependencies so the build will not run on each install [issue](https://github.com/pubkey/rxdb/issues/884)

 # Maybe

 ## Use Proxy instead of getters/setter on RxDocument